akhoury/nodebb-plugin-ubbmigrator/README.md

 ### Redirect Urls Note

-This migrator will spit out the nginx "rewrite rules" for each record, in a log mesage tagged [useful] if it's turned on, but it will also save a file for EACH record (user/topic/forum/post) in the __storage__ directory.
+This migrator will spit out the nginx "rewrite rules" for each record, in a log message tagged [useful] if it's turned on in the log, but it will also save a file for EACH record (user/topic/forum/post) in the __storage__ directory.
 You can either ```grep``` the logs and clean them up as you wish, or iterate over these files in storage to build a map for all the ```[:oldid]: [:newIdOrSlug]```.
-When you build your map, you can use this [ubb-redirector](https://github.com/akhoury/ubb-redirector) (Or you can just add a flag ```--ubbredirector``` to generate a map that works well with ubb-redirector)) to handle thre redirection of these urls (you may have to manually adjust your map, a 2 minutes of work), or use the built-in nginx  [HttpMapModule](http://wiki.nginx.org/HttpMapModule).
+When you build your map, you can use this [ubb-redirector](https://github.com/akhoury/ubb-redirector) (Or you can just add a flag ```--ubbredirector``` to generate a map that works well with ubb-redirector) to handle thre redirection of these urls (you may have to manually adjust your map, a 2 minutes of work), or use the built-in nginx  [HttpMapModule](http://wiki.nginx.org/HttpMapModule).